GDPR fines and the impact on enterprise cybersecurity

 This question should be asked not just by regulators, but also by consumers.
 After all, it is our legal right to privacy of information and erasure.
 It is illegal to misuse or fail to secure such data.

-British Airways has been struck with a proposed fine of £183m ($230m).
-The ICO statement is available here.
-Not a day later, Marriott has been handed a proposed fine of £99m ($124m) – ICO statement here.
+British Airways has been struck with a proposed fine of £183m ($230m) (here’s the statement from the ICO on BA).
+Not a day later, Marriott has been handed a proposed fine of £99m ($124m) (here’s the ICO statement ICO statement about Marriott).

 When GDPR came into force in May 2018, many businesses made small movements towards compliance and just about scraped by.